FAIRiCUBE/collaboration-platform/README.md

 These act as the deliverable D4.5 in the FAIRiCUBE project.

-The Community collaboration platform is accessible at:  https://fairicube.readthedocs.io There you can also find a detailed description about 'How to contribute...'
+The Community collaboration platform is accessible at:  https://fairicube.readthedocs.io

+There you can also find a detailed description about ['How to contribute...'](/docs/user_guide/howto_readthedocs.md)
-## Building the docs

-    $ conda install -c conda-forge mkdocs mkapi or

-    $ pip3 install mkdocs mkapi

-Changes and additions to the platform can be done by submitting requests to this repository.
+**Note: The change request must be approved by the EPSIT team for optimal content management.**